Travel Ideas

 Please try it!

-One of the most favorable ways to get to Brittany is to fly from Kiev to Nantes.
-The road from Nantes to Saint-Malo by car will take you less than 2 hours, by train or bus - 2-3 hours.
+One of the most affordable ways to get to Brittany is to fly to Nantes.
+The road from Nantes to Saint-Malo by car will take you less than 2 hours, by train or bus — 2-3 hours.

 1. Saint-Malo